lingtalfi/Light_FileWatcher/doc/api/Ling/Light_FileWatcher/Service/LightFileWatcherService.md

 - <span id="property-callables"><b>callables</b></span>

-    This property holds the files2Callables for this instance.
+    This property holds the callables and paths information.
+    It's an array of items, each of which:

+    - 0: path
+    - 1: callable